Stunning! That’s the best way to describe this easy DIY coffered ceiling. I LOVE this simple, low profile trim design using 1x4’s and cove.

 - Dap Painter’s Acrylic Latex Caulk

-Here’s some photos from this DIY project.
-If you want more details on planning and installing this design, be sure to watch the video above.
+This is an overview of the steps for this DIY project.
+If you want more details on planning and installing this flat coffered ceiling, be sure to watch the video above.

 Mark the joists on the ceiling with a pencil and stud finder.